kratzert/Caravan/README.md

 }
 ```

-Additionally, we would highly appreciated if you also cite the corresponding manuscripts of the source datasets.
-For details on the references, see the information included in the licenses folder of the [Caravan dataset](https://doi.org/10.5281/zenodo.10968468)
+Additionally, we would greatly appreciate it if you also cite the corresponding manuscripts of the source datasets.
+A .bib file containing all relevant references is available in the [references folder](https://github.com/kratzert/Caravan/tree/main/references) for easy import into citation managers.
+For further details on the references and their licenses, see the information in the licenses folder of the [Caravan dataset](https://doi.org/10.5281/zenodo.10968468)

 ## Contact